artibella/pexels-uniform/README.md

 ## Basic Usage

 1. Sign up for a Pexels API key on their [developer portal](https://www.pexels.com/api/)
-2. Install the integration via a custom integration
+2. [Add](#add-a-custom-integration-to-your-uniform-team) a custom integration to your Uniform team
-3. Enable the "Pexels" integration in your Uniform project
+3. [Install](#install-the-integration-to-your-uniform-project) the integration to your Uniform project
-4. Add the Pexels API key to the integration settings

 ## Installation

+### Add a custom integration to your Uniform team

+First create a custom integration in your Uniform team:

+1. In your Uniform team, go to Settings > Custom Integrations
+2. Click "Add Integration"
+3. Copy the contents of `mesh-manifest-local.json` and paste it into the Mesh app manifest.
+4. Click "Save"

+### Install the integration to your Uniform project

-The integration can be installed as a custom integration in Uniform:
+The integration then can be installed as a custom integration in the projects of the Uniform team:

 1. In your Uniform project, go to Settings > Integrations
-2. Click "Add Integration" > "Custom Integration"
+2. Find the "Pexels" integration in the list and click on it
-3. Follow the prompts to configure the integration
+3. Follow the prompts to install the integration
-4. Enter your Pexels API key and other configuration options
+4. Enter your Pexels API key and other [configuration options](#configuration-options)

 ## Configuration Options